RenderKit/oidn/doc/api.md

 noisy and enable the `cleanAux` parameter.
 Denoising with noisy auxiliary features should be reserved for previews and interactive rendering.

-All feature images should use the same pixel reconstruction filter as the color image.
-Using a properly anti-aliased color image but aliased albedo or normal images will likely introduce artifacts around edges.
+All auxiliary images should use the same pixel reconstruction filter as the beauty image.
+Using a properly anti-aliased beauty image but aliased albedo or normal images will likely introduce artifacts around edges.

 #### Albedo

 The albedo image is the feature image that usually provides the biggest quality improvement.
 It should contain the approximate color of the surfaces independent of illumination and viewing angle.

-For simple matte surfaces this means using the diffuse color/texture as the albedo.
-For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexibile to a certain extent and works well with differently computed albedos.
-Thus it is not necessary to compute the strict, exact albedo values but must be always between 0 and 1.

 ![Example albedo image obtained using the first hit.
 Note that the albedos of all transparent surfaces are 1.][imgMazdaAlbedoFirstHit]